Magnetic properties of an individual Magnetospirillum gryphiswaldense cell: Analysis and Discussion

-Our lack of knowledge of the orientation of the crystalline anisotropy axes of the individual magnetosomes and their morphology in the $z$-direction forces us to fall back on a `best guess' strategy in order to construct a realistic model.
-We therefore make two assumptions about their positions and extent along $z$: 1) we assume that all the magnetosomes lie in the same $xy$-plane and 2) that their shapes are ellipsoidal with the $z$ semi-axes set to match the longer in-plane axis.
-We then simulate 500 iterations of the high-field $\Delta\!f (\theta_h)$ measurement shown in Fig.~\ref{fig:fig02} with randomly oriented crystalline anisotropy axes for each magnetosome.
+Our lack of knowledge of the orientation of the crystalline anisotropy axes of the individual magnetosomes forces us to fall back on a `best guess' strategy in order to construct a realistic model: We simulate 1000 iterations of the high-field $\Delta\!f (\theta_h)$ measurement shown in Fig.~\ref{fig:fig02} with randomly oriented crystalline anisotropy axes for each magnetosome.
 The parameters from the 20 best matches are then used to simulate the $\Delta\!f (H)$ hysteresis measurements shown in Fig.~\ref{fig:fig03} for a number of magnetic field orientations close to the experimental orientations.
 Further details on the simulations can be found in Ref.~\onlinecite{SOM}.

 One set of parameters is found to provide the best match to the measurements, coinciding with both the experimental $\Delta\!f (\theta_h)$ and $\Delta\!f (H)$ data within the measurement noise, as shown in Figs.~\ref{fig:fig02} and \ref{fig:fig03}.
-The model yields an effective easy-axis anisotropy of the chain as a whole, containing all contributions from shape and crystalline anisotropy of the individual magnetosomes as well as dipolar interactions.
-Expressed in units of crystalline anisotropy we find an effective anisotropy constant of \SI{13.8}{\kilo\joule/\meter\cubed}, which is similar to the value of the crystalline anisotropy itself.
+The model allows the extraction of an effective uniaxial anisotropy constant for the chain as a whole, containing all contributions from the included anisotropies, $K_u =$~\SI{12.5}{\kilo\joule/\meter\cubed}.
+This is in excellent agreement with the value obtained in Ref.~\cite{orue_configuration_2018} for a chain of non-interacting magnetic dipoles.
+Note, however, that the model therein incorporates cubic crystalline anisotropy with one axis aligned to the chain axis for all magnetosomes, deviating from the model at hand.
 Typically, in literature~\cite{faivre_magnetotactic_2008}, only a minimal magnetic moment for effective magnetotaxis is given.
 The effective anisotropy of the magnetosome chain is, however, an equally important quantity, because it quantifies the stability of the magnetic moment along the chain axis against perturbation.